 The rule ON 60529 It describes a system for the classification of the degree of protection provided by enclosures for electrical and electronic equipment.

 The degree of protection is indicated by the code IP (Ingress Protection) which expresses the level of protection provided by enclosures for electrical equipment against access to dangerous parts internal to the casing and against the penetration of solid foreign bodies and water.

-EN 60529 It is emitted from CENELEC (European Committee for Electrotechnical Standardization) which it is the European Committee for Electrotechnical Standardization, based on the international standard IEC 60529.
+The EN standard 60529 It is emitted from CENELEC (European Committee for Electrotechnical Standardization) which it is the European Committee for Electrotechnical Standardization, based on the international standard IEC 60529.
 This in turn is prepared and issued by the IEC (International Electrotechnical Commission).

-Field of application: the rule is applicable to enclosures of electrical and electronic equipment with a rated voltage not exceeding 72,5 kV.
+Field of application: the rule is applicable to enclosures of electrical and electronic equipment with a rated voltage not exceeding 72,5 Kv.

 The degrees of IP protection are generally consist of two digits characteristics:

 - the first digit indicates that the enclosure provides the protection of persons against access to hazardous parts, by preventing or limiting the ingress into an enclosure of a body part or a tool contested by a person and that the casing of the apparatus provides the protection against penetration of solid foreign bodies;